 I did prime this table (because I almost always prime everything), and used Annie Sloan’s Chalk Paint in Coco as a base coat for the entire piece.
 From there, I began the layering process with the wash.
 This is where you have to play around and experiment to get the look that you want (which may include repainting the entire piece and starting over again).

-I started with a 50/50 mix of Annie Sloan’s Coco and Old Ochre and added the same amount of paint to create the wash.
+I started with a 50/50 mix of Annie Sloan’s Coco and Old Ochre and added the same amount of water to create the wash.
 I worked in small sections, as you need to be removing the wash with a rag to create the look.

 I wanted the final look to be darker, so in the next layer, I used less of the Old Ochre in the paint mix – you can see the difference in the layers here.